Farama-Foundation/PettingZoo/docs/sisl/pursuit.md

 `surround`:  Toggles whether evader is removed when surrounded, or when n_catch pursuers are on top of evader

-`constraint_window`:  Window in which agents can randomly spawn into the environment world
+`constraint_window`: Radius from center (in proportional units) which agents can randomly spawn into the environment world.
+Default is 1.0, which means they can spawn anywhere on the map.
+A value of 0 means they can only spawn in the center.

-`train_pursuit`:  Flag indicating if we are simulating pursuers or evaders

-`ally_layer`:  Initial pursuers in world

-`opponent_layer`:  Initial evader in world
+`max_frames`:  after max_frames steps all agents will return done